edwin3663/pcie-ltssm-clarity-companion/states/Configuration.Linkwidth.Start.md

 - Detected an exit from Electrical Idle during `Recovery`, and
 - Received two consecutive TS1s with both the `Link` and the `Lane` fields set to `PAD`.

-#### TS1 Transmission

 In this case, TS1s must advertise all supported data rates from 2.5 to 32.0 GT/s using the `Data Rate Identifier` symbol.
+Also:

-- Downstream ports: Set the `Link` field to the selected link number and the `Lane` field to `PAD`
+- Downstream ports must set the `Link` field to the selected link number and the `Lane` field to `PAD`
-- Upstream ports: Set both the `Link` and `Lane` field to `PAD`
+- Upstream ports must set both the `Link` and `Lane` field to `PAD`

 #### Crosslink Support (Optional)